xoidlabs/xoid/README.md

 **xoid** (*ksoid or zoid*) is a framework-agnostic state management library.
 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
 Its the result of careful analyses of different state management tools and paradigms.
 It was designed to be simple and scalable.

 The biggest aim of **xoid** is to unify global state, local component state, and finite state machines in the single API.
 It even has a basic support for observable streams.
-It might be the very first library to introduce the notion of [isomorphic component logic](#-isomorphic-component-logic) that runs across multiple frameworks.
+It might be the very first library to introduce the notion of [isomorphic component logic](#-isomorphic-component-logic) that's able to run across multiple frameworks.
 With xoid, you can move business logic out of components in a **truly** framework-agnostic manner.